A Fashionista's Guide to Politics: The Legislative Branch of the United States Federal Government - by Tamara Cincik and Rafaella de Freitas

 The main and exclusive powers of The House include the power to initiate revenue bills, impeach federal officials, and elect the President in the case of an Electoral College tie, which occurs when there is a tie in the Presidential election – please refer to our piece on the US Executive branch for a more comprehensive account on the voting process.
 In the case of an Electoral Tie, the House chooses between the two candidates, something that has only happened twice before – in 1800, where the House chose Thomas Jefferson over Aaron Burr, and in 1824, when John Quincy Adams was selected.

 The Senate is composed of 100 Senators, 2 for each state, and are elected by popular vote for six-year terms.
 Candidates must be 30 years of age, U.S. citizens for at least nine years, and residents of the state they represent.
 Uniquely, there are elections every two years, which means roughly 1/3 of the Senate is replaced every two years.
+The members of the Senate are not proportional to the population, which means that a party can have a majority in the Senate without having the support of the majority of the population.
+During campaigning, the parties can choose to be strategic and campaign in more states with a smaller population, to win the support in the majority of states.

 A list of the current U.S. senators can be found here.